Various factors to boost metabolism fall apart when you use them in isolation.

 Metabolism is the process by which our body uses energy to carry out chemical reactions that sustain life.
 It is the rate at which our cells use fuel.

-In simple terms, metabolism is the speed at which your body uses energy.
-It is measured in calories.
-Metabolism starts slowing down after forty resulting in weight gain.
+In simple terms, it is the speed at which your body uses energy and is measured in calories.
+Metabolism starts slowing down after 40, resulting in weight gain.

 Catabolic Metabolism – Your body has a set amount of energy that it needs every day.
 If you consume less than that amount, your body will begin to break down its tissues to provide the energy it needs.
 It is known as catabolic metabolism.